100/50 Journey landscape

 X

-Xenobiology Builder
+Xenobiology builder

 Build an app where writers design scientifically plausible alien and fantasy creatures by starting from their environment and working outward.
 The writer enters the creature's home environment first, covering gravity, atmosphere, temperature range, dominant food sources, and main predators or prey, and the app suggests body plans, metabolisms, sensory systems, and reproduction strategies that would realistically evolve under those conditions.
 On top of the practical biology, the writer adds a fantastical layer by feeding the app invented elements like new materials, impossible energy sources, or magic systems, and the app weaves those into the creature's design so the final result feels both practical and genuinely otherworldly.
 The writer picks from the suggestions, edits freely, and generates a clean profile sheet for each finished creature, covering anatomy, behaviour, life cycle, and ecological role.
 Each profile can be downloaded as a PDF and printed, so the writer can keep a physical reference beside their drafting work or drop the digital version into their world bible or glossary.